 Who Can Participate

-Any owner of a recently active federally permitted commercial fishing vessel in our region that uses the following gear types may respond to the survey:
+Any owner of a recently active (active in either 2021 or 2022) federally permitted commercial fishing vessel in our region that used the following gear types may respond to the survey:

 - Hydraulic dredge

 If an individual owns multiple commercial vessels, they will complete a single survey for only one of their vessels.